illiliti/eiwd/src/iwd.config.rst

        not be used, and PAE will be used instead.
 Some drivers do not properly support ControlPortOverNL80211 even though they advertise support for it.

+   * - PowerSaveDisable
+     - Values: comma-separated list of drivers or glob matches

+       If a driver in user matches one in this list power save will be disabled.

 SEE ALSO
 ========